Akuli/mantaray/README.md

 This should connect Mantaray to hircd.
 You can connect other IRC clients too, or you can connect another instance of Mantaray with `bob` instead of `alice`.

+To see what config dir Mantaray uses when `--config-dir` is not specified, and what other options you can specify, run:

+    $ python3 -m mantaray --help